 I’m planning to visit the UK and Schengen countries on a single trip.
 Should I apply for my UK visa first or Schengen visa first?

 If you plan to visit the UK and Schengen countries on a single trip, ALWAYS apply for your UK visa first.

 UKVI keeps the passport for the entirety of the visa process and there is no visa status tracking.
-Calls and emails to the customer service are charged.
+Calls and emails to customer service are charged.
 Even if you pay and contact, you will usually get a canned response.
 If your UK visa is refused, there is no “appeal”.
 You can only re-apply, which means you have to repeat the entire process again.

-On the other hand, Schengen visa application process is much streamlined.
+On the other hand, the Schengen visa application process is much streamlined.
 There is application tracking, customer service and appeal.